Bolesław II the Bold

 Bolesław II is considered to have been one of the most capable of the Piast rulers.
 In 1075 he re-established the Archdiocese of Gniezno (consecrated in 1064) and founded the Diocese of Płock.
 He established Benedictine monasteries in Mogilno, Lubin and Wrocław.
 Bolesław II was also the first Polish monarch to produce his own coinage in quantity great enough to replace the foreign coins prevalent in the country during the reigns of the first Piast kings.
 He established royal mints in Kraków and Wrocław and reformed the coinage, which brought considerable revenue into the royal coffers.
 All these efforts had an enormous influence on the economic and cultural development of the country.

-According to the chronicler Gallus Anonymus, during his reign he was called largus ("the Generous" in English, "Szczodry" in Polish) as he founded many churches and monasteries throughout Poland.
+According to the chronicler Gallus Anonymus, during his reign he was called largus ("the Generous" in English, Szczodry in Polish) as he founded many churches and monasteries throughout Poland.
 The nickname "the Bold" (Śmiały) was only given to Bolesław II for the first time in the later Chronicle of the Polish kings, although it was considered by historiography of the 19th and 20th centuries as a contemporary nickname.

+Youth

+Bolesław was born circa 1042 as the eldest son of Polish Duke Casimir I the Restorer and Maria Dobroniega of Kiev, daughter of Vladimir the Great and a member of the Rurikid dynasty.
+His birth occurred during a period of political reconstruction in Poland following a decade of internal disorder and external incursions by the Bohemians under Bretislav I. Casimir had recently returned from exile in 1039 and restored the authority of the Piast dynasty after a prolonged interregnum and civil unrest with aid from the Holy Roman Empire and the Kievan Rus'.
+Thus, Bolesław’s upbringing was shaped by the challenges of reestablishing a unified and centralised Polish state.

+From an early age, Bolesław was exposed to the workings of both domestic governance and foreign diplomacy.
+His schooling conceivably included instruction in statecraft, military leadership, and the ecclesiastical structures that were integral to medieval rulership, though there is no surviving record of his education.
+Moreover, the influence of his mother’s Rus' heritage broadened his diplomatic outlook, fostering early connections with the East.
+His father’s efforts to reinstate authority, promote church reform, and maintain a balance between the nobility and monarchy deeply informed Bolesław’s political formation whilst contributing to his assertive and forceful personality.